denten-books/plain-text/3-format.md

 The Hegelian influence is unmistakable in these lines.
 Like the world spirit, literary formulae exist and develop across time and space.
-Veselovsky's formula are concrete universals, which exist outside and independent of individual text witnesses.
+Veselovsky's literary formulas resemble concrete universals, which exist outside and independent of individual text witnesses.
 Formulae in this sense have a life of their own, in a trans- or meta- human way, not accessible to the individual author.
 They are evoked indirectly.
 They exist in the ether of culture, attaining a historical momentum of their own through a process of gradual genetic development.
-Form, in this historical sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified tradition, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.
+Form, in this Hegelian, historical sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified tradition, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.

 The contradiction of understanding form as sound and form as formula lies at the center of formalist poetics.
 As critics, the formalists privileged moments of mystic and trans-rational [*zaum*] poetic rebellion against static literary forms.
 As literary scholars, they reached for Hegel's concrete universal in the guise of trans-human formulae that have a life of their own.

-Tanselle's definitions help identify the two key components implicit in the concept of format as both process and structure that relate the medium of the work to its content:

-> `medium > process > structure > content`

-In the case of books, text appears to us as structure of a particular shape (pages and paragraphs) embedded into a medium (paper or pixel), in particular ways.
-The kind of close reading

 ### 3.2 Strategies of Reading